Shia Islam in the Netherlands: Present circumstances

 The increased number of the Twelver Shia Muslims in the Netherlands during the 1990s and onwards has resulted in the establishment of a number of Shia Islamic national and local organizations.
 At the present time, some of the most essential institutions exist, such as Husayniyya, shops, periodicals, etc. While they still lack in many things, such as places of worship, suitable media, as well as to more mosques, and Islamic madrassas.

 The relationship between different Twelver communities live in the Netherlands can be considered as formal, and does not go further than the cooperation at working level for the interest of the community in general.
 For instance, marriages between members of different Shia Ithnā 'Asharī communities is still very rare.
 Young generations would rather marry or get engaged to someone from its own community.

 The impact of migration on some especially women takes many ways.
 The impact was more severe on those who came from rural backgrounds, as the Netherlands was for them the first urban society and culture they encounter.
 That means many of them have been isolated inside their homes, their contacts are limited within few members of their own community.
 For other women the religious reasons stand behind their isolation.

 Their psychical state is declined, suffering a lot of nervous tensions and depression.
 For them every thing around them is strange, culture, language, people, norms, customs, traditions, etc. These feelings are deepened with the lack of friends, family members or even acquaintances, adding the factor of unemployment.
 All these factors have affected the stability of family life of some Twelver Shiite Muslims.

-On the other hand, the new economic and social environment has resulted that many women have become more aware of their rights according to the Dutch law.
-The mistreatment of some husbands to their wives leads to more objections from the side of the wives which leads to divorce even if the husband does not accept that.
-However, the ratio of divorce among the Shiites in the Netherlands is still much lower than that of Dutch people.
-On the other side there are women who have benefited from the new environment by entering the job market and were able to achieve a better standard of living, as well as improving in their status within the family.
-However, the degree of participation of Shia women in the job market is still low, but is on the increase.